Behavioral ecology: Evolutionarily stable strategy

-In short, evolutionary game theory asserts that only strategies that, when common in the population, cannot be "invaded" by any alternative (mutant) strategy is an ESS, and thus maintained in the population.
+In short, evolutionary game theory asserts that only strategies that, when common in the population, cannot be "invaded" by any alternative (mutant) strategy are evolutionarily stable strategies, and thus maintained in the population.
 In other words, at equilibrium every player should play the best strategic response to each other.
-When the game is two player and symmetric, each player should play the strategy that provides the response best for it.
+When the game is two-player and symmetric, each player should play the strategy that provides the best response.

 Therefore, the ESS is considered the evolutionary end point subsequent to the interactions.
 As the fitness conveyed by a strategy is influenced by what other individuals are doing (the relative frequency of each strategy in the population), behavior can be governed not only by optimality but the frequencies of strategies adopted by others and are therefore frequency dependent (frequency dependence).

 Behavioral evolution is therefore influenced by both the physical environment and interactions between other individuals.

+Evolutionary models also indicate that learning is favored when environmental conditions change at intermediate levels of predictability, and recent syntheses have emphasized the need for consistent definitions of ecological change to better link theoretical predictions with empirical systems.

 An example of how changes in geography can make a strategy susceptible to alternative strategies is the parasitization of the African honey bee, A. m. scutellata.

 Resource defense

 The term economic defendability was first introduced by Jerram Brown in 1964.
-Economic defendability states that defense of a resource have costs, such as energy expenditure or risk of injury, as well as benefits of priority access to the resource.
+Economic defensibility holds that defending a resource entails costs, such as energy expenditure or risk of injury, as well as benefits, such as priority access to the resource.
 Territorial behavior arises when benefits are greater than the costs.

 Studies of the golden-winged sunbird have validated the concept of economic defendability.
 Comparing the energetic costs a sunbird expends in a day to the extra nectar gained by defending a territory, researchers showed that birds only became territorial when they were making a net energetic profit.
 When resources are at low density, the gains from excluding others may not be sufficient to pay for the cost of territorial defense.
 In contrast, when resource availability is high, there may be so many intruders that the defender would have no time to make use of the resources made available by defense.

-Sometimes the economics of resource competition favors shared defense.
+Sometimes the economics of resource competition favor shared defense.
 An example is the feeding territories of the white wagtail.
 The white wagtails feed on insects washed up by the river onto the bank, which acts as a renewing food supply.
-If any intruders harvested their territory then the prey would quickly become depleted, but sometimes territory owners tolerate a second bird, known as a satellite.
+If any intruders harvested their territory, then the prey would quickly become depleted, but sometimes territory owners tolerate a second bird, known as a satellite.
 The two sharers would then move out of phase with one another, resulting in decreased feeding rate but also increased defense, illustrating advantages of group living.